emptysetsquad/dollar-docs/faqs.md

 ### What are the exact steps to buy ESD from Uniswap and bond to the DAO?

 1. Go to the Wallet page on the DAO site:  http://emptyset.finance/#/wallet/
-2. Click on Trade button to go to UniSwap
+2. Click on Trade button to go to Uniswap
 3. Connect to Uniswap, and approve the tokens for trading

 ![Uniswap USDC-ESD pair](_media/uniswap-usdcesd.png)